Kenilworth Court Legal Structure and Management

 The General Manager

-The Association Administrator
+The Association Secretary

 The Porters and Maintenance Technicians

 The Porters are responsible for maintenance and cleanliness of the common parts, including hallways, stairs and landings, grounds and removing household refuse.
 There is a 7 year programme of improvements to work on, including maintaining the standard of paintwork in the communal areas, the door entry systems and electrical and pipe works.
-The gardens are also maintained by the Senior Porter and Porters with some voluntary help from residents.
+The gardens are also maintained by the Porters with some voluntary help from residents.

-Mondays to Fridays: 7am to 9pm
+Monday to Friday: 7am to 9pm